Post Stroke Pain Spasticity Management Questions and Answers

 A stroke can damage a part of the brain which controls the signals to the muscles.
 If that happens, you can experience spasticity or an abnormal increase in muscle tone.
 It can cause your muscles to become stiff, tight, and painful, causing you to be unable to maneuver fluidly.
 That, in turn, may affect the way you speak, move, and walk.
 Your muscles may remain contracted in certain positions, such as a clenched fist, bent wrist, or tucking your thumb into your palm.
 Other ways spasticity may affect the body after a stroke include tight knees, tension within the fingers, bending your foot at an angle, weakness in a foot, bending your arm and holding it tight against the chest, and curling in the toes.

 For more information, call us now.
-We serve patients from Bradenton FL, Sarasota FL, Palmetto FL, Laurel FL, Venice FL, Englewood FL, Memphis FL, Cortez FL and Port Charlotte, FL.
+We serve patients from Bradenton FL, St. Petersburg FL, Sarasota FL, Palmetto FL, Laurel FL, Venice FL, Englewood FL, Memphis FL, Cortez FL, Port Charlotte FL and Dunedin FL.

 ADDITIONAL SERVICES YOU MAY LIKE